Dirty Rotten Cheater

-Dirty Rotten Cheater was an American game show that was aired on PAX (now Ion Television).
+Dirty Rotten Cheater is an American game show that was aired on PAX (now Ion Television).
 Bil Dwyer hosted the show and Craig DeSilva was the announcer.
-The TV program was produced by Jonathan Goodson and was aired thirteen episodes overall.
+The TV program was produced by Jonathan Goodson and thirteen episodes were aired overall.

-The show gameplay’s, originally called Cheaters in the 2002 pilot aired on NBC, combines elements of Weakest Link and Family Feud along with the BBC game format The Enemy Within, with a contestant being privy to answers in each round and trying to elude detection by fellow contestants and the studio audience.
+The show's gameplay, originally called Cheaters in the 2002 pilot aired on NBC, combines elements of The Weakest Link and Family Feud along with the BBC game format The Enemy Within, with a contestant being privy to answers in each round and trying to elude detection by fellow contestants and the studio audience.

 Gameplay

-At the start of each show, six contestants walk up to their podiums, open their monitor doors, and find out if they are the "Dirty Rotten Cheater".
-After each contestant's name is read, he faces the camera and other contestants and claims to not be the Cheater.

-The game begins with a survey question, similar to those used on Family Feud (for example, "Which parts of their body do women think are too big?").
-In the first four rounds, each player gives one answer; if the answer is on a list of the top ten responses given, the player receives an amount of money.
-Answers that appear lower on the list are worth more than those higher on the list.
-If the answer is not on the list, no money is given.
-The Cheater can see the entire top ten list of answers and may choose to either give a high-dollar answer to build their own bank, or a lesser answer in hopes of throwing off suspicion.

-The ranking of the answers consisted of ten positions, and their values are: